Duimon/Gallery-Guides/docs/_posts/2021-09-28-Install-with-Git-Duimon-Mega-Bezel.md

 comments: "false"
 ---

-The Mega Bezel Community is collaboration between a growing collection of artists and the shader developer.
+The Mega Bezel Community is a collaboration between a growing collection of artists and the shader developer.

 We have agreed, in an effort to create cohesion among our various projects, to intend our works reside in a "Mega Bezel Community" folder.
 (Within the RA shader folder.)
 This